 ICT staff are responsible for ensuring that ICT systems have records management functionality and maintaining the technology including appropriate system accessibility, security and back up.
 ICT staff shall ensure that any actions, such as removing data from systems or folders, are undertaken in accordance with this policy.
-ICT and RIM staff have joint responsibility in ensuring that records generated by ICT systems are appropriately managed.
+ICT and records and information management staff have joint responsibility in ensuring that records generated by ICT systems are appropriately managed.